ESG Topics A-Z

 Improving recycling systems

 Alongside industry peers, in 2023, we invested in Circular Services, a developer launched by CLP and Brookfield Renewable, whose goal is to build recycling facilities that will enable U.S. cities to abandon the costly practice of dumping waste in landfills by ensuring that valuable commodities are recycled and reused in domestic supply chains.
-Since 2018, PepsiCo and the PepsiCo Foundation have committed to invest more than $100 million in global recycling partnership initiatives to help elevate recycling rates and waste collection.
+Additionally, in 2023, the PepsiCo Foundation invested $2 million in global recycling partnership initiatives to help elevate recycling rates and waste collection.

 Reuse: scale reuse models